increasingawareness/digitalsafety.tips/content/_index.md

 ### ThinkPad X200, X220, or X230

 You can pick one of these up on Ebay for less than $400.
-They are robust, easy to use, and will last a while.
+They are [robust, easy to use, and will last a while](https://www.reddit.com/r/thinkpad/wiki/intro).

 ### Purism Librem Laptop

-For a more modern but expensive but option, Purism creates really nice laptops pre-installed with Linux.
+For a more modern but expensive but option, Purism [creates laptops](https://puri.sm/products/) pre-installed with Linux.

 ## Why should I care about privacy?
 I don't have anything to hide.